muhafiz5814/resume-craft/README.md

 - You have successfully cloned and started the frontend in `localhost` environment on port - `3000`.

-There is no extra step needed to connect frontend and backend, these two are already connected locally if both are running on specified ports.
+There is no extra step needed to connect frontend and backend, these two are already connected locally, if both are running on specified ports.

-If you wish to make any changes or code optimizations that can enhance appliction performance, create an issue [here](https://github.com/muhafiz5814/resume-craft/issues).
+If you wish to make any changes or code optimizations that can enhance application UI or performance, create an issue [here](https://github.com/muhafiz5814/resume-craft/issues).

 If got assigned, do desired changes and make a PR mentioning the issue solved.